souravs72/Frappe-Documentations/Miscellaneous.md

   bench restart
   ```

-* **Frappe Cloud**: On Frappe Cloud, these variables are managed via the platform's environment settings.
-The above steps replicate that setup for localhost development.
+* **Frappe Cloud**: On Frappe Cloud, environment variables are typically managed via the platform’s environment settings.
+The steps above replicate this setup for localhost development.
+* **Custom Variables**: Identify the specific environment variables required by your application by reviewing its code or documentation.
+Variables are often accessed in Python using `os.getenv()` or `frappe.conf.get()`.

 ## Troubleshooting

-* If the email account setup fails, check the Frappe error logs for details (logged via `frappe.log_error`).
+* If your application fails to recognize environment variables, check the Frappe error logs (e.g., via `frappe.log_error`) for details.
-* Ensure `EMAIL_ID` and `EMAIL_PASSWORD` are set, as they are mandatory for the `setup_email_account` function.
+* Ensure all required variables are set, as missing variables may cause configuration errors.
-* Verify that the SMTP server and port match your email provider's requirements.
+* Verify that the values match the expected format or requirements of the service (e.g., correct SMTP server/port for email providers).
-* For Gmail, ensure the correct App Password is used if 2FA is enabled.
+* For Gmail with 2FA, ensure an App Password is used for `EMAIL_PASSWORD`.

-For additional support, refer to the [Frappe Documentation](https://frappeframework.com/docs) or contact the development team.
+* If using `common_site_config.json`, confirm the file syntax is valid JSON and restart the server after changes.